Who can vote by mail in Texas?

 Fill out the vote by mail application for each election if the voter

-- will be out of the county or is in jail
+- will be out of the county (ex. students living away at school.)

 Tips for filling out the application